NMVRodrigues/TFNE/README.md

 ## How to run
 Simply clone the repo and run the given examples or make new scripts in the same format.
+`run.py` is the same as the example provided in this readme.
+`overfit.py` is a script that replicates the generation of the SM (overfit) dataset described in the paper.

 ## How to cite TFNE